Strategies That Will Help Your Child Socialize

 Let your child be a part of the conversation and offer some guidance on personal space concerns.
 As they grow older you could talk with them about the idea about boundaries–both creating them for themselves as well as respecting the boundaries of other people.

 Make sure your children keep an arm’s distance away from others when talking.
 When they’re waiting in line, discuss how close they should be to the person who is in front of them .
 Also, remind that they should not touch anyone else’s hands.
-You might role-play various scenarios to help kids practice appropriate personal space.
+You might role-play various scenarios to help kids practice appropriate personal space. - Making Eye Contact

 Eye contact is a crucial aspect of communicating.
 Many children are unable to focus on the person they’re talking to.
 If you have a child who is shy, likes to look at the floor , or isn’t able to look up while engaged in an activity, make sure you emphasize the importance of eye contact.

 If your child is struggling in eye contact, give short reminders following the event.
 With a soft voice, ask “Where should your eyes go when someone is talking to you?”
 You do not want to give an anxious child more stress.
-Give praise whenever your child does remember to pay attention to people while they are speaking.
+Give praise whenever your child does remember to pay attention to people while they are speaking.a.
+You might want to show your child what it’s like to have a conversation with people who aren’t making eye contact.

 b.
 Request them to tell their story while you stare at ground, shut the eyes and gaze everywhere but at them.